rabbitmq/rabbitmq-website/site/oauth2-examples-oauth0.md

 ## Verify Management UI flows

-Go to management UI `http://localhost:15672`, click on the single button, authenticate with your secondary OAuth0 user.
+1. Go to management UI `http://localhost:15672`.
+2. Click on the single button, authenticate with your secondary OAuth0 user.
 You should be redirected back to the management UI.

 OAuth0 issues an access token like this one below.
 Where we receive in the `scope` claim the requested scopes, and in the `permissions` claim the permissions.
 We have configured